shanedrabing/pyrat/README.md

-# pyrat
+# PyRat

-R-like vectors and functions in Python
+R-like vectors and functions in Python.